rebrandly/rebrandly-express-demo/README.md

 ## example output
 Find below evidence of content served direcly along with a 200 OK response by this app (`/`, `/home`, `/favicon.ico`, `/contact`),
-vs extra content (not found on the server) which is served via HTTP 302 redirection to Rebrandly servers (`/rebrandly`).
+vs extra content (not found on the server) which is served via HTTP 302 redirection to Rebrandly servers (`/product-hunt` would be a branded link).

 ```
 21:31:44 0|app  | 2022-01-15T21:31:44: info: Listening to port 3000